 Address Potential Triggers Ahead of Time

-If you have recently lost a loved one, ended a relationship or know you will be around others who may offer you a drink or drug, plan ahead of time.
+If you have recently lost a loved one, ended a relationship or know you will be around others who may offer you a drink or drug (visit this website for addiction treatments), plan ahead of time.
 The holiday season can be filled with many potential triggers, and that is why it is so critical to address them ahead of time.
 Talking with someone who understands and cares can help you process your grief and loneliness and reduce the risk of relapse.
 Avoiding a family dinner or holiday party where drugs or alcohol may be present, while it may be difficult, can help you stay focused on your recovery goal — and that is what is most important.

 While there will probably be fewer holiday parties this season due to the pandemic, if you decide to attend any small get-togethers, you will want to ensure that you have an exit plan.
 Consider going with a trusted friend or family member or calling someone supportive of your sobriety before and after the event is over.
 Keep a non-alcoholic drink in your hand, so people will be less likely to ask you if you want an alcoholic one.
 If there is a possibility that you will feel uncomfortable while you are there, make sure that you have transportation available so you can leave.
 And once again, consider skipping the event if its risk is too significant.
 There is no harm in rethinking your holiday obligations.